realA10001986/Time-Circuits-Display/README.md

 ## GPS receiver

 The firmware supports an MT(K)3333-based GPS receiver, connected through i2c.
-The CircuitSetup-designed speedo display will have such a chip built-in, but since this gadget is not yet available, in the meantime, alternatives can be used, such as the Adafruit Mini GPS PA1010D (product id 4415).
+The CircuitSetup-designed speedo display will have such a chip built-in, but since this gadget is not yet available, in the meantime, you can fall back to alternatives such as the Adafruit Mini GPS PA1010D (product id 4415).
 The GPS receiver can be used both as a source of authoritative time (like NTP), or display speed of movement on a speedo display.
-The latter only really makes sence in a car or boad, anthing that moves.
+The latter only really makes sense in a car or boat, anything that moves.

-#GPS as a source for time

-The seemingly odd thing about GPS if used as a source for accurate time is that the GPS receiver needs to know more or less accurate time before it can connect to the satellite signal.
-It is therefore essential, that the user sets the TimeCicuit's RTC (real time clock) to correct local time, and defines the correct time zone in the Config Portal.

-#GPS for speed
-todo
+GPS receivers receive signals from satellites, but in order to do so, they need to be "tuned in" (aka get a "fix").
+This "tuning" process can take a long time; after first power up, it can take 30 minutes or more for a receiver to be able to determine its position.
+In order to speed up this process, modern GPS receivers have special "assisting" features.
+One key element is knowledge of current time, as this helps identifying satellite signals quicker.
+So, in other words, initially, you need to tell the receiver, what it is supposed to tell you.
+However, as soon as the receiver has received satellite signals for 15-20 minutes, it saves the data it collected to its battery-backed memory and will find a fix within seconds after power-up in the future.

+For using GPS effectively as a long term source of accurate time, it is therefore essential, that
+- the TimeCicuit's RTC (real time clock) is initially set to correct local time,
+- the correct time zone is defined in the Config Portal,
+- the GPS receiver has a battery
+- and has been receiving data for 15-20 mins at least once a month.

+If/as long as the GPS receiver has a fix and receives data from satellites, the dot in the present time's year field is lit.

 ## WiFi power saving features